 Like the Human Genome Project, the ENCODE Project seeks rapid data dissemination and use by the entire scientific community.
-Accordingly, to encourage the widest possible use of the datasets, all data produced will be available for unrestricted use immediately upon release to public databases, eliminating the nine-month moratorium previously used by ENCODE.
+Accordingly, to encourage the widest possible use of the datasets, all data produced will be available for unrestricted use immediately upon release to public databases, eliminating the nine-month moratorium used previously in earlier phases of ENCODE.

 Data Use Policy for External Users